 - Despite many people's concerns the Chancellor did not withdraw the availability of Entrepreneurs Relief in his recent budget.

 - The Capital Gain Tax rates dropped from 18% and 28% to 10% and 20% respectively.

 - The Annual Exemption of £11,100 is still available

 If you wish to explore the possibility of placing your company into Members Voluntary Liquidation it is always best to take professional advice.

 At Purnells we always offer a free first meeting to our clients and also are more than happy for the Company's accountant to be involved in that meeting as this ensures that the three relevant parties are all working together from day one.

 If you would like to discuss any of the issues raised in this article please do not hesitate to contact Chris Parkman BSc (Hons), MIPA MABRP, ACCA on 01326 340 579 or email him at email@example.com

-Purnells have developed a guide to Members Voluntary Liquidations, which is available here, and should hopefully assist your understanding.
+Purnells have developed a Guide to Members Voluntary Liquidations, and should hopefully assist your understanding.